 Yes.
 We've helped many people set up real alternatives to private foundations.
 The Foundation has programs that are more tax advantageous and without any of the distribution requirements, excise taxes and other headaches associated with starting your own foundation.
 You can also use assets like real estate and closely-held stock which are problematic to use in funding a private foundation.
 If you establish a Family Support Organization, we take care of all bookkeeping, compliance issues and other record-keeping, so you and your foundation board can keep focused on the joy of philanthropy and fulfilling your charitable passions, and leave the administration and management to us.

 Having a fund at The Foundation will spare you the paperwork, research, administration and staff costs involved in managing an independently-run private foundation.
 Additionally, with broad expertise in charitable giving practices, The Foundation is able to strategically guide you in meeting your philanthropic, as well as tax and estate planning objectives.
 Please visit the Types of Funds section for more information about the range of funds and services we offer.
 Further, our Center for Designed Philanthropy helps donors shape meaningful, personalized philanthropic strategies, build consensus among families, and develop creative solutions to magnify the impact of their giving.

 Our donors use their funds at The Foundation to make charitable distributions to a wide variety of nonprofit organizations in both the Jewish community and the community at large.
 The Foundation itself awards grants on a competitive basis through its General Community Grants Program to nonprofit organizations and agencies primarily in the Greater Los Angeles Jewish community, as well as in the community at large and in Israel.
-In 2014, The Foundation and its donors distributed nearly $70 million in grants to hundreds of organizations with programs that span the range of philanthropic giving.
+In 2015, The Foundation and its donors distributed $96 million in grants to hundreds of organizations with programs that span the range of philanthropic giving.